arangodb/docs/3.10/indexing-geo.md

 coordinate reference system, World Geodetic System 1984 (WGS 84), and units of decimal degrees.

-Internally ArangoDB maps all coordinates onto a unit sphere.
+Internally ArangoDB maps all coordinate pairs onto a unit sphere.
 Distances are projected onto a sphere with the Earth's *Volumetric mean radius* of *6371 km*.
 ArangoDB implements a useful subset of the GeoJSON format [(RFC 7946)](https://tools.ietf.org/html/rfc7946){:target="_blank"}.